-Some insurance policies have optional coverages; that is, they'll only help pay your bills if you opted to purchase them when you signed up for auto insurance.
-So you'll have to work with your car insurance company to determine which of your insurance coverages will cover ambulance transport.
+Some insurance policies have optional coverages; that is, they'll only help pay your bills if you opted to purchase the coverage when you signed up for auto insurance.
+So you'll have to work with your car insurance company to determine which of your insurance policies will cover ambulance rides.

-Unfortunately, a lack of other transportation is not considered sufficient justification; just because your car is undriveable doesn't mean you'll receive a free ride to the doctor in an ambulance.
-Of course, it's better to play it safe and take an ambulance if you think you are seriously hurt, so don't refuse one if you're injured.
+Unfortunately, a lack of alternate transportation is not considered sufficient justification.
+Just because your car is undrivable doesn't mean you'll receive a free ride to the doctor in an ambulance.
+Of course, it's better to play it safe and take an ambulance if you think you are seriously hurt, so don't refuse one if you're badly injured.

-After you're in a car accident, many types of car insurance can contribute to paying the cost of your ambulance ride.
+After you're in a car accident, many types of car insurance can contribute to the cost of your ambulance ride.
 But not all types of car insurance coverage will apply in every situation, and they aren't all available in every state.

 Types of car insurance that can cover ambulance rides include:

-- Personal Injury Protection: If you live in a no-fault state, your personal injury protection (PIP) coverage will pay for your medical bills—including ambulance costs—regardless of who caused the accident.
+- Personal injury protection: If you live in a no-fault state, your personal injury protection (PIP) coverage will pay for your medical bills, including ambulance costs, regardless of who caused the accident.

-- Uninsured/Underinsured Motorist Coverage for Bodily Injury: If the other driver was at fault and doesn't have liability coverage, uninsured motorist coverage will pay for the costs of your ambulance.
+- Uninsured/underinsured motorist coverage for bodily injury: If the other driver was at fault and doesn't have liability coverage, uninsured motorist coverage will pay for the costs of your ambulance.
 Likewise, underinsured motorist coverage goes into effect if the at-fault driver's coverage limit isn't high enough to pay all of your medical bills.
-Uninsured and underinsured motorist coverages are optional in some states, but required in others.
+Uninsured and underinsured motorist coverages are optional in some states but required in others.

-But, depending on the details of your health insurance policy, you may be responsible for part of the cost, especially if you have not yet met your annual health insurance deductible.
-Car insurance covering medical expenses, on the other hand, typically doesn't have a deductible, so you should exhaust those allotments first, if you can.
+But, depending on the details of your health insurance policy, you may be responsible for part of the cost, such as your annual deductible.
+Car insurance covering medical expenses, on the other hand, usually doesn't have a deductible, so you should use it first, if you can.

-The Cost of Riding in an Ambulance
+The cost of riding in an ambulance

-Riding in an ambulance has a high and unfortunately extremely variable cost to it.
+Riding in an ambulance has a high and, unfortunately, extremely variable cost.
 The price before insurance can range from a few hundred dollars to several thousand, and it's very difficult to predict how much the bill will be until you get it.
-Plus, ambulances are usually dispatched by proximity, so the one that is closest may not be the one that is cheapest.
-Factors that can influence the cost of your ambulance bill include:
+Plus, ambulances are usually dispatched by proximity, and the closest one may not be the cheapest one.

 - Where you live